Reporting it Within 72 Hours Gives You the Best Chance of Recovering Funds

 Visit www.ic3.gov and provide the following information to support your claim:

-• Victim's name, address, telephone and email
+- Victim's name, address, phone number, and email

-• Financial transaction information (e.g., account information, transaction date and amount, who received the money)
+- Financial transaction information (e.g., account information, transaction date and amount, who received the money)

-• Specific details on how you were victimized
+- Specific details on how you were victimized

-• If you received a spoofed email that appears to come from a legitimate business, copy and save the email header.
+- If you received a spoofed email that appears to come from a legitimate business, copy and save the email header

-• Any other relevant information
+- Any other relevant information

 Step 7: SECURE YOUR ACCOUNTS & DEVICES

-• Change all passwords immediately.
+- Change all passwords immediately.

-• Set up two-factor authentication, whenever possible, for services accessed through the internet, such as email, banking and social media.
+- Set up two-factor authentication, whenever possible, for services accessed through the internet, such as email, banking, and social media.

-• Disconnect your computer, smart phone and other mobile devices from the internet, in the event they are infected with malware.
+- Disconnect your computer, smart phone and other mobile devices from the internet, in the event they are infected with malware.
 Security experts recommend having these devices evaluated by a professional who can identify and address security threats.

 Unfortunately, once your money is wired into a new account, you are not likely to get it back.
 The FBI has no jurisdiction to recover money in offshore accounts.
 If you have the resources, you may want to consider hiring a lawyer in that country to recover what you can.
 Most banks do not reimburse funds lost to fraud.
 Learning and following best practices for preventing wire fraud can help protect your funds in the future.